 In September 2022, the FASB issued ASU No. 2022-04, "Disclosure of Supplier Finance Program Obligations" ("ASU 2022-04").
 ASU 2022-04 requires entities to disclose the key terms of supplier finance programs they use in connection with the purchase of goods and services, along with the amount of obligations outstanding at the end of each period and an annual rollforward of such obligations.
 This standard does not affect the recognition, measurement, or financial statement presentation of supplier finance program obligations.
-ASU 2022-04 became effective for the Company beginning in its Fiscal 2024 and was applied retrospectively to all periods in which a balance sheet is presented.
-The annual rollforward disclosure is not required to be made until the Company's Fiscal 2025 and is to be applied prospectively.
-The Company adopted ASU 2022-04 as of the beginning of Fiscal 2024.
+ASU 2022-04 became effective for the Company beginning in Fiscal 2024 and, as a result, the Company has made all required disclosures for all dates as of which a balance sheet is presented.
+The annual rollforward disclosure is not required to be made until Fiscal 2025 and is to be applied prospectively.
 Other than the new disclosure requirements, ASU 2022-04 did not have an impact on the Company's consolidated financial statements.
 See Note 3 for further discussion of the Company's supplier finance program.